What channel is Patriots vs. Dolphins on today? TV schedule, time for Week 1 NFL game - Up News Info

 For those looking for radio information, the Patriots broadcast can be heard on SiriusXM channel 229, or the Dolphins broadcast can be heard on SiriusXM channel 387.

-In Canada, viewers can watch Patriots vs. Dolphins on DAZN, which has rights to every NFL game.
+In Canada, viewers can watch Patriots vs. Dolphins on DAZN, which has rights to every NFL game, as well as come CTV regional channels.

 Patriots vs. Dolphins start time